lzjzx1122/FaaSFlow/README.md

 ### Schedule Overhead: time spend on scheduling tasks

-Make the WorkerSP deployment, run:
+Make the WorkerSP deployment, run it on the storage node:
 ```
     python3 run.py --controlmode=WorkerSP
 ```